 This has led companies to increasingly adopt complex multi-cloud strategies.
 However, cloud technologies are advancing faster than the number of engineers to hire.

 As the cloud skills gap has prompted Google alone to train more than 40 million people on cloud computing skills, finding and evaluating the right cloud engineer is more challenging than ever for talent teams.

-That’s why we created our ultimate guide to cloud computing interview questions, covering seniority levels from basic to advanced and broken down by specialty.
+That’s why we created this ultimate guide to cloud computing interview questions, covering seniority levels from basic to advanced and broken down by specialty.

 Cloud engineer interview questions: the fundamentals

 Try these cloud computing interview questions and answers to start easy and verify that a cloud engineer has the basics down.